-- Upgrading of Kwezi Sports Ground; project has been completed; - Upgrading of Merino Sport Complex the project is completed; - Repair and Refurbishment of Water Infrastructure; - Tarring of Rev Swart & Henry Botha Street; - Sanitation Project-Covid -19; - Water borne sewerage for Britstown, Phase 2 Proteaville has been completed. - Connection of 481 households to the sewer reticulation network in Britstown-phase 3; - De Aar 600 (phase 3) servicing of sites; - Britstown 848 housing project: the construction of internal civil services; - De Aar 353 housing project - Electrification of 18 houses in Hanover. - Upgrading of Stormwater systems- Phase 1&2 are complete only phase 3 that is outstanding.
+- Upgrading of Kwezi Sports Ground: project is completed. - Upgrading of Merino Sport Complex: the project is completed. - Repair and Refurbishment of Water Infrastructure - Tarring of Rev Swart & henry Botha Street. - ♣ Sanitation Project- Covid -19 - ♣ Water borne sewerage for Britstown, Phase 2 Proteaville is completed. - ♣ Connection of 481 households to the sewer reticulation network in Britstown phase 3. - De Aar 600(phase 3) servicing of sites. - Britstown 848 housing projects the construction of internal civil cervices. - De Aar 353 housing project. - Electrification of 18 houses in Hanover. - Upgrading of Stormwater systems Phase 1 & 2 are completed only phase 3 that is outstanding. - Upgrading of Nonzwakazi Stadium completed.